 The scoreboard is small and basic, with only essential information and no video capabilities.
 Overall, it is a no frills presentation when you go to a Lake Superior State hockey game.
 That can either be a huge plus, or a slight drawback depending on how much the hockey purity appeals to you as a fan.

 With a population of just over 14,000 (2010 census), Sault Ste.
 Marie is certainly a small town, but there are a few places worth checking out while in downtown, which is about a five minute drive from the LSSU campus.

 Huge ships pass through the Soo Locks, the busiest canal in the world as far as the weight that passes through it.
-It is an amazing sight to see a 1,000-foot long boat pass by the town of mostly two story buildings.
+It is an amazing sight to see a five-minute1,000-foot-long boat pass by the town of mostly two-story buildings.

 The main downtown drag is Portage Avenue.
-I was pleased to find the Soo Brewery, with 10 locally made beers on tap ($3.50 a pint).
-Next door is Maloney's, where you can find a sandwich, burgers, some fish & chips, or the odd Mexican dish.
+Soo Brewery is a great spot for travelers who like to sample local beers on their sports trips, with 10 locally made beers on tap ($3.50 a pint).
+Next door is Maloney’s, where you can find a sandwich, burgers, good fish and chips, or the odd Mexican dish.
 There are several TVs and a pool table here as well, and 10 beers on tap.

 Further down the street is The Alpha, a slightly more divey bar, with $2 drafts if you’re merely looking to belly up to the bar before or after a game.

 The Antlers Restaurant is a local landmark, and any fan of taxidermy should be sure to stop in for a meal and a chance to see more than 200 mounted animals.